weavery/gitstamp-action/README.md

 ### Repository secrets

 Add the contents of an Arweave wallet key file to a GitHub repository secret.
-It can be named anything you like, but we suggest `ARWEAVE_KEYFILE` to match the workflow file above.
+The secret can be named anything you like, but we suggest `ARWEAVE_KEYFILE` to match the workflow file above.

+## Costs

+Each Arweave transaction requires an enclosed transaction fee to pay for transaction processing and permanent storage on the Arweave network.
+In practice, this works out to less than USD$0.00001 per timestamped commit.
+This fee is deducted from the wallet configured in the repository secrets.

 ## Dependencies